-Pursuant to the Act on Amendments to the Public Private Partnership Act (OG 114/2018) the Ministry of Economy and Sustainable Development is a central national authority and knowledge center in charge for evaluating, approving and monitoring the implementation of PPP projects, organizing and keeping of the Register of PPP contracts, and applying international best practices in the field of PPP.
+Pursuant to the Act on Amendments to Public-Private Partnership Act (OG 114/18), the Ministry of the Economy and Sustainable Development is in charge of evaluating, approving and monitoring the implementation of PPP projects, maintaining the Register of Public-Private Partnership Contracts, while also transferring knowledge and applying best international practices in the field of public-private partnership.